Optimus Prime: Unicron trilogy

-Transformers Animated
+Transformers: Animated

-Optimus Prime appears in the Transformers Animated series in 2008 as a red semi-trailer truck, able to be fitted with many "trailer" attachments, most notably one that effectively makes him a fire truck.
+Optimus Prime appears in the 2007 series Transformers: Animated as a red semi-trailer truck, able to be fitted with many trailer attachments, most notably one that effectively makes him a fire truck.
 Unlike the other Optimus Primes, this one is much younger.

-Optimus has the ability to change any part of his robotic body into a tool or gadget.
-He has swing lines in his wrists.
-His wrists can also fire capture bolas.
-His arsenal includes a grappler, fire extinguisher and a negative friction spray.
-Unlike in all the previous series, his face can almost always be seen, because his mouthplate is retractable like in the 2007 live-action film.
+Optimus can change any part of his robotic body into a tool or gadget.
+He has swing lines on his wrists.
+His wrists can also capture bolas.
+His arsenal includes a grappler, a fire extinguisher, and a negative friction spray.
+Unlike in all the previous series, his face can almost always be seen because his mouthplate is retractable like in the 2007 live-action film and Cybertron anime.

 Animated Optimus Prime, in an Earth-based fire truck mode, appears as a hidden character in the Transformers Netjet video game by Hasbro.
 Instead of being the leader of the Autobots, Prime was actually a washout from the Elite Guard.
 Despite no longer being a member, he maintains his military ranking of "Prime".
 The scale chart released for the series indicates Optimus Prime stands about 22 feet tall.

 In the animated series, Optimus Prime was originally in the Autobot Academy and friends with Sentinel Prime and Elita One.
-When Elita is lost on a planet dominated by a giant spider-like aliens, he blames himself for leaving her behind, where she supposedly dies in the explosion of a wrecked Decepticon warship loaded with Energon.
-Sentinel doesn't forgive him for losing her and Optimus takes full responsibility for Elita's demise.
+When Elita is lost on a planet dominated by giant spider-like aliens, he blames himself for leaving her behind, where she supposedly dies in the explosion of a wrecked Decepticon warship loaded with Energon.
+Sentinel does not forgive him for losing her, and Optimus takes full responsibility for Elita's demise.
 This caused Optimus Prime to wash out of the Autobot Academy.
-However, Ultra Magnus pulls some strings so that Optimus Prime could be captain of a strange Space Bridge repair crew composed of a war vet named Ratchet, a fledgling cadet named Bumblebee, and his fellow cadet Bulkhead.
-Optimus is given command of the starship which is the vehicle mode of Omega Supreme.
+However, Ultra Magnus pulls some strings so that Optimus Prime can be captain of a strange Space Bridge repair crew composed of a war vet named Ratchet, a fledgling cadet named Bumblebee, and his fellow cadet Bulkhead.
+Optimus is given command of the starship, the vehicle mode of Omega Supreme.

 Optimus Prime appears among the characters in Re-Unification, the 2010 TFCon voice actor play prelude comic.